atomicals-community/atomicals-guide/collection-containers/dmint-guide.md

 2. ⛓️ Enable the dmint status for the container using the previously generated "dmint-timestamp.json."
 Replace "dmint-json-path.json" with the file path of data B \[generated in step 2 - Prepare Collection Data].

-> ​❗ You need to wait for 4 block confirmations (turning into verified status) after completing “Configure Container - Step 1”.
-You can check the container status at https://wizz.cash/live-mint by entering the revealTxid.​
+> ❗ You need to wait for 4 block confirmations (turning into verified status) after completing “Configure Container - Step 1”.
+You can check the container status at https://wizz.cash/live-mint by entering the revealTxid.

 ```
 $ yarn cli enable-dmint "#container-name" "dmint-json-path.json" --satsbyte=1